sabina-liwen/educational-support-nlp/README.md

 # educational-support-nlp
 NLP-based analysis of response types and perceived emotional support in educational dialogue.

-# NLP-Based Analysis of Linguistic Features and Perceived Emotional Support in Educational Dialogue

 ## Overview

 This repository contains an analysis pipeline for examining how linguistic features in teacher responses relate to perceived emotional support in educational dialogue.